 Now that we’ve reviewed the theme’s features and offerings and saw its support and documentation, it’s time to take a look at some of the best Astra Starter Site examples.

-If you made it here, it's highly likely that you already had your mind set on using Astra for your website or next project.
-To further solidify it, we’re going to give you a tour on 20 of the best Astra Starter site templates.
+If you made it here, it's highly likely that you already had your mind made up on using Astra for your website or next project.
+To further solidify that belief, we’re going to give you a tour of 21 of the best Astra Starter site templates.

 There are currently over 100 templates available in the Site Library; 103 for Elementor, 93 for Beaver Builder, 21 for Gutenberg, and 45 for Brizy.